Homework 10: Repeating Actions and the DOM

 Inside the loop: Write an

-statement that uses your test.
-If the test is true, use the current item'sstyle
+ifstatement that uses your test.
+If the test is true, use the current item'sstyleproperty to change itsfontSizeandbackgroundColor.

 Script 2: Trimming Long Paragraphs